evilWicked/evil-asset-manager/README.md

 About
 -----

-Provides a combined, resource loader, bitmap and spritesheet management tool.
-Simply put it loads files.
+Provides a centralized resource loader and asset management tool.
+Simply put it loads files and and enables you to access them from a central point.

-More extensively the evil loader provides a centralized assets and resource management tool.
 You provide a list of files in JSON format and it goes away and loads them using as many threads as it can gets its greedy little hands on signalling you when its done.
 Assets can then be accessed by keyval.

 It will optionally pack images into a texture atlas using a skyline packing algorithm.

-For a final trick it enables you to generate object hierarchies.
-You register callbacks with it and it will call these as it loads to construct objects the parameters to the callback.
-This is intended to be used to allow gui's for an audio processing suite to be defined in JSON, but can be used for anything.
+For a final trick it provides the basis for an object factory.
+You define the assets that will be associated with a class in JSON format and register callbacks with it and it will call these as it loads or on demand to construct objects using the supplied assets.

+The original purpose is to construct gui's for an audio processing suite where there is a lot of reuse of controls, but could be used in games, scene graphs or other data driven configuration.

 Documentation
 -------------